P90X2 NUTRITION GUIDE MADE EASY

 We’ve created a spreadsheet that will help you calculate your calories, customize the Level/Phase, and provide you with a daily tracker for your intake under the P90X2 Portion Approach.

-It’s crucial to understand the terms “Level” and “Phase.”
+In order to understand the P90X2 Nutrition Plan, it’s crucial to understand the terms “Level” and “Phase.”

 “Level” relates to the amount of calories you’ll be taking in.
 “Phase” describes the ratios of carbs/protein/fat that change during the progression of the P90X2 diet.